Business Analyst Quick Start¶

 From the Flow, open the outlined scoring_data_prepared dataset.

-Dataiku DSS tells you that it is empty.
+Dataiku tells you that it is empty.
 Click Build.

 Leave “Smart reconstruction” as the Build mode, but choose Preview instead of “Build Dataset”, just for the purpose of demonstration.

-Clicking Preview computes job dependencies and shows the Jobs menu.
+Clicking Preview computes job dependencies and shows the Jobs page.

-Actions in Dataiku DSS, such as running a recipe or training a model, generate a job.
-You can view ongoing or recent jobs in the Jobs menu from the top menu bar or using the shortcut
+Actions in Dataiku, such as running a recipe or training a model, generate a job.
+You can view ongoing or recent jobs in the Jobs page from the top navigation bar or using the keyboard shortcut

 At the top right, click Run to initiate the job that will first build scoring_data and then scoring_data_prepared.